OperationSpark/first-website/README.md

         git commit -m 'A basic website'

-4. Finally, sync the repository in cloud9 with the one on github by **pushing** your set of changes. **If** you are prompted, just type 'yes' to proceed, but you may not be asked.
+4. Finally, sync the repository in Codenvy with the one on github by **pushing** your set of changes. **If** you are prompted, just type 'yes' to proceed, but you may not be asked.

         git push